Magento 2.3 mysqldump done right

 --single-transaction is required when you are running this on a production environment.
 Not using it may lead to database locks and inconsistencies in your dump.

---triggers: this option will make mysqldump to include the view in the dump.
+--triggers: this option will make mysqldump include the view in the dump.

 Updated: